Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 ## Create a Dialog Task

 To create a dialog task, you must have already created an assistant to add a dialog task to.
-See [Create Your First Assistant](../../../building-a-virtual-assistant){:target="_blank"} for more information.
+See [Create Your First Assistant](../../../building-a-virtual-assistant)for more information.

 To add a dialog task, follow the steps below: